jkleinkopf/botany_464L_anova_tutorial/README.md

 Then, do all of the parts and steps to analyze your data.
 At the end, you should have an ANOVA results file, Tukey HSD results file, and a figure for each response variable of interest. **Remember to change the filenames and figure titles/axis labels to reflect the response variable of interest!!!** Otherwise, you will have a hard time keeping track of which is which.

 # Consolidating your data into tables
 The results of your ANOVAs (e.g., `growth_cm_anova.txt`) and Tukey HSD (`growth_cm_tukey.txt`) from all of your variables will be incorporated into two tables.
 For the ANOVA table, you will include the Df, Sums of Squares, Mean Squares, F value, and p-value for each variable.
 For the Tukey HSD table, you will only include the p-values for the pairwise comparisons.
-Your tables will look like the examples below, but will include `growth_cm` and results of the ANOVA using the other variables.
+Your tables will look like the examples below (but completed for all three of your variables).

 <img width="1047" alt="image" src="https://github.com/user-attachments/assets/015b85ea-4dfd-4305-baf7-ea7d293cac3a" /> <br>